 II.
 Introduction

 Urbanization has created an increase in what is known as the urban heat island (UHI) effect.
 UHI reflects an elevated temperature in cities as compared with nearby rural areas.
-This is due to landscapes changing from permeable moist surfaces to impermeable dry surfaces [11].
-This issue is most prevalent in large cities in which the surface type is mainly impermeable concrete.
+This is due to landscapes changing from permeable moist surfaces to impermeable dry surfaces [11], and is most prevalent in large cities in which the surface type is mainly impermeable concrete.
 Along with the change in surface type, the landscape has been altered and is now three-dimensional landscape and there is a lack of vegetation.
 These changes can lead to heat being trapped within the urban environments.
 UHI can create numerous health problems including respiratory difficulties, heat cramps, heat stroke, and heat-related mortality [4].

 The term “heat island” describes urban areas that are hotter than the nearby rural areas [8].
 This is due to change of landscapes from grass with high reflectance/diffusion rate in rural areas to predominantly concrete and asphalt with high absorption rate in the cities [9].
 Heat islands can significantly change the energy demand seasonally, increase heat related illness and mortality, and even have negative impact on water quality [8].
 The increased energy demand creates pressure on power grids, which can also lead to elevated emissions of air pollutants and greenhouse gases [9].